Artisanal Sheep Cheese: Shepherds Manor Creamery Part 1 of 2

-The artisanal sheep cheese from Shepherds Manor Creamery is what makes this creamery stand out with its award-winning, product — 100% sheep milk cheese.
+By Jacqueline Harp – The artisanal sheep cheese from Shepherds Manor Creamery is what makes this creamery stand out with its award-winning, product — 100% sheep milk cheese.

 In today’s food marketplace, a major catchphrase is “dairy alternative.”
 In reality, this refers mostly to cow milk as the “dairy” for which people are seeking an alternative.
 Food intolerances of many kinds are on the rise, and difficulties with digesting cow milk have led people to look for suitable replacements.
 The list of milk-like substitutes for cow milk is long: goat milk, soy milk, almond milk, cashew milk, oat milk, hemp milk, macadamia nut milk, even camel milk.

 The Shepherds Manor Creamery is entering into this growing trend and is the first and only artisanal sheep cheese dairy in Maryland.
 Its sheep milk cheese is borne of hard work and integrity and sourced completely on-farm.
 For Colleen and Michael Histon, the dedicated husband-and-wife team who own Shepherds Manor Creamery, it’s all about the sheep!
 Well-cared-for and properly fed sheep, paired with superb cheesemaking are the key ingredients in the success of their cheeses.
 Let’s take a look at how their uncompromising passion for their animals and their products has resulted in this wonderful sheep dairy operation.